 While laundry operators and employees across the U.S. spend much of their working lives around plastic molded carts used to move linens around a plant, most probably have no idea how or where this equipment is made.

 That’s no longer the case for roughly 100 attendees at TRSA’s recent Production Summit & Plant Tours in Anaheim, CA, who took a Feb.
-22 morning tour of the 55,000-square-foot MODRoto cart production facility in nearby La Mirada.
+22 morning tour of the 55,000-square-foot Meese cart production facility in nearby La Mirada.

-David Tingue, CEO of Tingue, Brown & Co. which owns and operates its Meese-MODRoto subsidiary, greeted two busloads of visitors for tours of the plant, which opened in 2000.
+David Tingue, CEO of Tingue, Brown & Co. which owns and operates its Meese subsidiary, greeted two busloads of visitors for tours of the plant, which opened in 2000.
 He noted that the Tingue division, founded in 1902, has for many decades distributed ironer pads and related equipment for finishing machinery, as well as carts.
 However, Tingue didn’t acquire its own cart-manufacturing capability until 1978, when it purchased Madison, IN-based Meese Inc. Tingue said the company soon determined that it would have to add capacity in order to serve a national market.
 “We realized at the time that if you wanted to be in the laundry cart business, you’ve got to be close to your customers,” he said.
 “Because they’re really just big boxes of air, right?
 They’re expensive to ship.”
 Soon after the Meese purchase, Tingue opened a plant in New Jersey to serve customers in that region and another in Montebello, CA, east of downtown Los Angeles, to serve its West Coast customers.
 In the coming weeks, the company will open a new plant in Jacksonville, FL, to serve the Southeast region.
 That will make a total of five plants, including facilities in Ashtabula, OH; and Madison, IN.

-about a half-hour’s drive away.
+About a half-hour’s drive away.
 J.R.
-Ryan, president of MODRoto, joined Tingue in welcoming visitors to the cart factory.
+Ryan, president of Meese, joined Tingue in welcoming visitors to the cart factory.
 Ryan was tapped to run the company about 2.5 years ago.
 Since then, the business has implemented 5S and Lean Six Sigma principles in order to enhance productivity, improve safety and boost staff morale.
 “I’m a big proponent and student of lean manufacturing,” Ryan said.
 “We’ve implemented a lot of lean-manufacturing activities here.”
 He noted that many Lean Six Sigma principles aren’t industry-specific.
-Laundry operators can apply them in their plants in a fashion similar to what MODRoto is doing here, he said.
+Laundry operators can apply them in their plants in a fashion similar to what Meese is doing here, he said.

 Following these remarks, the TRSA visitors broke into three groups of 12-15 people.
 This correspondent joined a tour led by Plant Manager Mario Yniguez.
 He led us into a meeting room where staff gather each morning for exercises and to review incident-prevention and operational issues.
 “One thing we do cover with our team members every single day, every morning we have a ‘stretch and flex’ before we start,” Yniguez said.
 “We take the opportunity to speak to all of our team members.
 We speak to safety.
 We also speak to our quality.”
 Moments later, the tour began as visitors donned safety glasses and walked outside to a corner of the building where two large silos stood side by side.